Abe's party vows to finish his work after win in Japan vote | Politics

 - Japan

-Days after his assassination, former Japanese Prime Minister Shinzo Abe's party vowed to use its sizable victory in a parliamentary election to achieve his unfinished goals, including strengthening the military and revising the country's pacifist, postwar constitution.
+Days after former Japanese Prime Minister Shinzo Abe's assassination, his party vowed to use its victory in a parliamentary election to achieve his unfinished goals, including strengthening the military and revising the country's pacifist, postwar constitution.

-The governing Liberal Democratic Party and its junior coalition partner Komeito secured a majority in the parliament's upper house in elections Sunday that took on new meaning after Abe was shot to death while campaigning Friday in a crime that shook the nation.
-The result means Prime Minister Fumio Kishida could rule uninterrupted until a scheduled election in 2025 and allows him to work on long-term policies - but the constitutional amendment would still face an uphill battle.
-Kishida welcomed the victory but also acknowledged the need to unify the party without Abe, who even after resigning as prime minister in 2020 remained a force in the party and national politics.
+While the comfortable majority secured Sunday by the governing Liberal Democratic Party and its junior coalition partner Komeito could allow Prime Minister Fumio Kishida to rule uninterrupted until a scheduled election in 2025, the loss of Abe also opened up a period of uncertainly for his party.
+The promised constitutional amendment, for one, faced an uphill battle.

+In a country where gun crime is vanishingly rare, Abe's shooting shook the nation, and Japanese flocked to a Buddhist temple Monday to mourn their former leader, while police looked into a possible motive.

 “We will inherit his will and tackle the issues he had to leave unachieved,” Kishida said.